alan-turing-institute/rrp-selfassessment/about.md

 ---
-tags: about
+tags: about, rrp-guide
 ---

 # About This Guide

 The purpose of this guide is two-fold:

-- To provide the project teams with a means for reflecting upon the steps taken within the team to mitigate the effects of social, statistical, and cognitive biases throughout the project lifecycle, and
+- To provide project teams with a means for reflecting upon the steps taken within the team to mitigate the effects of social, statistical, and cognitive biases throughout the project lifecycle, and
 - To report and communicate these methods in a systematic, transparent, and accessible manner.

 As such, the guide is split into two sections that address the above goals: a [bias self-assessment](section:bias) and a [transparent reporting reflect-list](section:transparent).
 These two sections are interconnected through reference to a common [project workflow](section:projectworkflow).